amosgyamfi/JiggleAndJello/README.md

 * <a href="https://www.udemy.com/course/swiftui-animation-foundations/?referralCode=82F5D165CCE2758306FA" target="_blank">SwiftUI Animation Foundations: Fundamentals</a>

 ## Clapping Hands <a href="https://gist.github.com/amosgyamfi/0b7430199a1d590787852ec741ec7b13">Gist</a>
-## Two hands clapping emoji, which when used multiple times can be used as a round of applause.
+Meaning: Two hands clapping emoji, which when used multiple times can be used as a round of applause.
 ![Designing Basic, Keyframe & Group Animations](https://github.com/amosgyamfi/swiftui-animation-library/blob/master/A/animation_types.gif)